User tasks and forms#

 The most common way to let an end user complete a user task is to present a form.
 For external BPMN engines, it’s also common to build custom front‑ends that use familiar or widely adopted form libraries.

-With this playground, you will learn to model user task forms with @bpmn-io/form-js, a form library maintained by bpmn.io (a project by Camunda).
+In the playground, you can also model user task forms with @bpmn-io/form-js, a form library maintained by bpmn.io (a project by Camunda).
 The bpmn.io libraries are distributed under a custom license bpmn.io/license that is similar to MIT but requires a visible watermark linking to bpmn.io.

 Form Playground#

-The provided component is the practical form-js-playground, which is also integrated into our playground:
+The provided component is form-js-playground, which is also integrated into our playground:

 Operaton Tasklist#